About Me

 A Little About Me

-You Are In the Right Place
+You Are In The Right Place

 If you’ve ever wondered why you keep falling into the same patterns—overthinking, people-pleasing, pulling away in relationships—you’re not alone.
 These struggles don’t appear out of nowhere.
 They’re often rooted in the ways we learned to cope as children.